theoriginalbit/peripheral-framework/README.md

 Why Use This?
 -------------

-- Good for developers;<sup>1</sup>
+- Good for developers<sup>1</sup>;
-- Good for users;<sup>2</sup>
+- Good for users<sup>2</sup>;

-<sup>1.</sup> This framework removes the need to define any of ComputerCraft's IPeripheral methods, thus decluttering your classes and making development quicker and easier.
+<sup>1</sup> This framework removes the need to define any of ComputerCraft's IPeripheral methods, thus decluttering your classes and making development quicker and easier.

-<sup>2.</sup> Better formatted error messages when the wrong data type, or number of arguments, is provided to your method from the Lua program. e.g. `expected string, got number`
+<sup>2</sup> Better formatted error messages when the wrong data type, or number of arguments, is provided to your method from the Lua program. e.g. `expected string, got number`

 'Installation'
 --------------

-**Important this framework is intended for ComputerCraft 1.63 and any subsequent versions which make use of the same API**
+**IMPORTANT!
+This framework is intended for ComputerCraft 1.63 and any subsequent versions which make use of the same API**

 To use this framework you need to copy the contents of the `src` directory into your project.
 This includes the much needed ComputerCraft API as well as the source for this framework.